 Although this was set up very quickly in the aftermath of Hurricane Ivan in 2004, its charitable remit enables it to support and continue a wide range of Cayman-related charitable endeavours.

 Kit Hobbs is Head of Legal at Bellerive Trust Limited in Guernsey, specialising in private wealth structuring and with experience in private equity and regulatory matters.
 He has previously worked in England and Guernsey in legal private practice.
 Kit is a Solicitor of the Senior Courts of England & Wales and holds an MBA from the University of Cambridge’s Judge Business School.
-He has a keen interest in sustainability and philanthropy as a member of the Guernsey Finance Sustainability Working Group and one of the Guernsey representatives on the UN FC4S TNFD panel.
+He has a keen interest in sustainability and philanthropy as a member of the Sustainable Finance Guernsey Council and one of the Guernsey representatives on the UN FC4S TNFD panel.